Hitsuono/Topophilic/content/blog/tfa_algebra/tfa_algebra.md

 # Basic linear algebra

-To actually be able to apply our considerations to topological spaces and compute holes, let's start by defining simpler, "model" spaces.
-First, a quick reminder on basic linear algebra.

 We can see elements $(a_0,...a_n)$ of $ \mathbb{R}^n$ in two ways: as points in a space (the $a_i$ being its coordinates), or as arrows going from the origin $ (0,...,0)$ (we will also usually write just $0$ for the origin from now on) to $(a_0,...a_n)$.
 In the second intepretation, we call them vectors.
 Points and vectors are really the same thing in $\mathbb{R}^n$, so we'll call them interchangeably.

 Bearing in mind the geometry-topology distinction, the fact that points in $ \mathbb{R}^n$ are also vectors-- i.e., directions-- is actually a geometric property, related directly to curvature.
 Indeed, if we curved the plane in order to get the upper hemisphere of a sphere, points wouldn't coincide if directions, as seen in the image below.
 Directions at a certain point $x$ in our base space $X$ in the so-called tangent space $T_xX$, which is a copy of $ \mathbb{R}^{dim(X)}$.
 With the reals, these spaces can be identified, but not for any curved space.